eberban/eberban/books/tour/src/alternative_chaining.md

 alternative rules.

-**CA** can be prefixed with **ka** to negate the left predicate and suffixed with **kai** to negate the right part (this allow to cover all truth tables if needed).
+**CA** can be prefixed with **ka** to negate the left predicate and suffixed with **kai** to negate the right part (this allows covering all permutations of a truth table if needed).

 | Word | Definition                                                                               |
 | ---- | ---------------------------------------------------------------------------------------- |